indutny/blog.ng/src/e.uv-link-t.md

 ## Examples

-Before we will take a peek look at the APIs, let's discuss what can be done with [uv_link_t][9].
-Technically, any stream-based (TCP-based) protocol can be implemented on top of it.
+Before we take a peek at the APIs, let's discuss what can be done with [uv_link_t][9].
+Technically, any stream-based (i.e. anything that uses `uv_stream-t`) protocol can be implemented on top of it.
 Multiple protocols can be chained together (that's why it is called `uv_`**link**`_t`!), provided that there is an implementation:

 `TCP <-> TLS <-> HTTP <-> WebSocket`.

 This chaining works in a pretty transparent way, and every segment of it can be observed without disturbing the data flow and operation of the other links.

 Existing protocols: